 - Interstitial cystitis

-By engaging in practices and treatments that support better immunity, resolve immune dysfunction, and build greater resilience to harmful substances, one can reduce their risk of developing debilitating chronic conditions such as those listed above.
-If one is already suffering from immune-related dysfunction or chronic health issues they should consider Low Dose Immunotherapy.
-Impressive customizability, simple treatment procedures, and great success in resolving immune-related dysfunction are only some of the reasons one should consider utilizing low dose immunotherapy.
+By engaging in practices and treatments that support better immunity, resolve immune dysfunction, and build greater resilience to harmful substances, you can reduce your risk of developing debilitating chronic conditions such as those listed above.